 - Round 3 (Second Seashell Row – Offset):

-of the round to join.- This round offsets the shells, creating the characteristic staggered look.
+*to*around the entire round.
+Sl stto the top of the firstdcof the round to join.- This round offsets the shells, creating the characteristic staggered look.

 Step 3: Continue Building the Bag Height with Seashells